 Nursing Home Negligence

 When our loved ones are in a nursing home, we expect the staff to treat them with dignity and to administer the care they need.
 However, these facilities sometimes neglect the residents placed under their care.
-At Frankl & Kominsky, our nursing home negligence lawyers can provide the legal counseling and representation needed by families in the Boynton Beach area.
-Contact our office today to pursue a claim against a careless facility.Negligence in Nursing Homes
+At Frankl Kominsky, our negligence lawyers are available to provide the legal counseling and representation that may be needed by families in the West Palm Beach area.
+Contact our office today for assistance in trying to pursue a claim against a careless facility.Negligence in Nursing Homes

 Licensed care facilities designed as homes for senior citizens are responsible for the well-being of their residents.
 Most Florida nursing homes provide their residents with the medical and personal care they need.
 Unfortunately, some licensed care facilities have been cited for incidents of neglect and abuse.